bentasker/pbt_cli/README.md

-    project [projkey] type [types] - List only issues of type (multiple types can be space seperated) project [projkey] status [statuses] - List only issues with status matching list (multiple types can be space seperated without quotes) project [projkey] title [searchstring] - List only issues where title contains specified phrase project [projkey] listvers - List version names for the project
+    project [projkey] type [types] - List only issues of type (multiple types can be space seperated) project [projkey] status [statuses] - List only issues with status matching list (multiple types can be space seperated without quotes) project [projkey] title [searchstring] - List only issues where title contains specified phrase project [projkey] listcomps - List components for the project project [projkey] listvers - List version names for the project